nickmanganelli-sr/2023-07-06-uproot-awkward-columnar-hats/README.md

 This course will not cover installation of the software, but everything can be installed with pip or conda, standard mechanisms for installing Python packages.
 See [requirements.txt](requirements.txt) for a list of pip package names.

+## Running everything on SWAN

+The notebooks here are largely compatible with the LCG_102 (swan) stack, which can be started from [swan.cern.ch](https://swan.cern.ch).
+An old version of numba prevents the last cell of the awkward demo from working, showing numba-jitted functions running on awkward+vector.

 ## Browsing the material online

 The cells of the JupyterLab notebooks are deliberately unevaluated—we will discover their output during the tutorial.
-However, if you're coming here after the event and want to look up how we did something, see the [evaluated](evaluated) directory for evaluated versions of both notebooks.
+However, if you're coming here after the event and want to look up how we did something, see the [evaluated2021](evaluated2021) directory for evaluated versions of the three notebooks from the 2021 LPC HATS, and eventually [evaluated](evaluated) for the 2022 HATS notebooks.

 ## Uprooting hats that are awkwardly columnar